Kagamino: Government

 Kagamino has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
 Kagamino, collectively with the city of Tsuyama and the towns of Nagi and Shōō, contributes four members to the Okayama Prefectural Assembly.
 In terms of national politics, the town is part of the Okayama 3rd district of the lower house of the Diet of Japan.

 Economy

 The main industry in the area is agriculture and forestry.
-TheYamada Bee Farm Corporation, a noted honey producer, is headquartered in Kagamino.
+The Yamada Bee Farm Corporation, a noted honey producer, is headquartered in Kagamino.

 Education

 Kagamino has eight public elementary schools and one public junior high school operated by the town government.
 The town does not have a high school.

 Transportation

 Railway

 Kagamino does not have any passenger rail service.
-The nearest train station is Innoshō Station on the JR West Kishin Line in neighboring Tsuyama.
+The nearest train station is Innoshō Station on the JR West Kishin Line in the neighboring Tsuyama.